Audit Services Charter

 The Institute of Internal Auditors’ Implementation Guides, Practice Guides, Supplemental Guidance, and Position Papers will also be adhered to as applicable to guide operations.
 In addition, the internal audit activity will adhere to applicable Texas Woman’s University’s policies and procedures and the internal audit activity’s standard operating procedures manual.

-The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorized full, free, and unrestricted access to any and all of Texas Woman’s University’s records, physical properties, and personnel pertinent to carrying out any engagement.
+The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorized full, free and unrestricted access to any and all of Texas Woman’s University’s records, physical properties, and personnel pertinent to carrying out any engagement.
 All employees are requested to assist the internal audit activity in fulfilling its roles and responsibilities.
-The internal audit activity will also have full, free and unrestricted access to the Chancellor and President, and the Board of Regents.
+The internal audit activity will also have full, free and unrestricted access to the Chancellor and President, and the Board of Regents through the Finance and Audit Committee.

 The internal audit activity will remain free from interference by any element in the organization, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude.